HughWarrington/SymPortal_wiki/Running-SymPortal_v0.1.6.md

 * **[Submitting data](https://github.com/SymPortal/SymPortal_framework/wiki/Running-SymPortal#submitting-data)**
 * **[Running an analysis](https://github.com/SymPortal/SymPortal_framework/wiki/Running-SymPortal#running-an-analysis)**

+It will also cover some lower level functionality including:
+* **

 This guide assumes you already have [SymPortal set up](https://github.com/SymPortal/SymPortal_framework/wiki/SymPortal-setup) and uses the same example dataset that is used in the [SymPortal manuscript]().
 This dataset can be downloaded from [here](https://drive.google.com/drive/folders/1qOZy7jb3leU_y4MtXFXxy-j1vOr1U-86?usp=sharing).

 To check that you have SymPortal setup correctly: